Your Substack - A Business Or A Hobby?

 I am not here to teach you how to write poetry.

-I am here to fix things, and clean up the mess behind the scenes so you can actually pay your rent.
+I am here to fix things, and help clean up the behind-the-scenes mess.

 The internet tells you to chase Growth.
 The Banana Stand tells you to chase Solvency.

 If you want to know how to gain 10,000 subscribers in a week, go read the other guys.
-If you want to know how to organise your PNL so the tax man doesn’t destroy you, stay here.
+If you want to know how to organise your business so you get to eat, stay here.

 What you will get